YinniKun/PHYS449_Final_Project_Group_7/README.md

 ``python3 main.py``

-and the model will save the true and measured concentrations for each chemical species as a .txt file to ``./data``
+and the model will save the true and measured concentrations for each chemical species, initial loss, all losses, and the predicted p values over epochs as .txt files to ``./data``

 To generate the plots, go to the directory of the model, and use: